How Does The Bokashi System Work In Home Kitchens?

 Maintaining the System:

 Depending on your food waste, most households use 1 bag of Bokashi Bran every 1½ months.
-A bag of Bokashi Bran costs R85.00 including VAT, (delivery excluded) which works out at less than R2.00 per day, depending on the amount of organic waste your household accumulates through daily food preparation.
+A bag of Bokashi Bran costs R85.00 or less depending on the quantity you order, (delivery excluded) which works out at less than R2.00 per day.
+These costs depend on the amount of organic waste your household accumulates through daily food preparation.
 Replacement bags of Bokashi Bran can be ordered from the online shop.

 You Can Recycle All Food Waste From Domestic Kitchens In Your Bokashi Bucket Including: